pstef/prng-test/README.md

 #### When considering a PRNG for a game, I'm interested in the following set of qualities:
 * general quality of randomness
 * cost, measured in CPU cycles
 * ease of use, speed, and elegance of generating well distributed numbers from ranges which have bounds that are not powers of two (20-80, 1-100).
 All tests I know are based on n-byte chunks of random data.
-In games, more often than not, a number from a custom range is needed, obtaining which is usually done by applying modulo operation on a given chunk.
+In games, more often than not, a number from a custom range is needed, obtaining which is usually done by applying modulo operation (or more properly something like this: rand() / (RAND_MAX / N + 1)) on a given chunk.
 This works for some generators, but for others does not and inelegant workarounds are needed (while-loops that keep running until a number from the desired range is found, byte-shifting to avoid sequences of shorter period, etc.).
 * quality of randomness in the case of multiple consumers simultaneously fetching numbers from a generator, which is the standard pattern in multiplayer computer games

 Some of the above qualities can be measured with existing programs (ent, dieharder), some of them cannot.
 My plan is to write my own test that will complement the ones that already exist.